 Structure of the Seminar

-We meet weekly on XX in X-X.X.
-In the first meeting on October ?? we will offer an overview over the course covering the different topics.
+We meet weekly on Tuesday, at 11:00, in A-1.2.
+In the first meeting on October 15th we will offer an overview over the course covering the different topics.
 Later weeks without presentation will be skipped.

 Each student prepares the following three items.